 Arroyo Seco Weekend is organized by the same company responsible for Coachella in Indio, Calif., which draws boho-chic crowds of roughly 200,000.
 But unlike its larger cousin, festival-goers can expect a more family-friendly, low-key vibe.
 The inaugural lineup had a decidedly blues/rock/funk feel with musical acts for every generation—think: Tom Petty & the Heartbreakers, Mumford & Sons, and Fitz & the Tantrums.
 And while grown-ups are groovin’, kids can have a good time too.
 Did we mention that kids 10 and under get in free?

 Great live music is certainly part of Arroyo Seco Weekend’s appeal, but the festival is about much more than just the headliners.
 Here, you’ll get a slice of Los Angeles’ burgeoning cultural scene—you’ll hear local acts and sample some of the area’s hautest cuisine.
-If you’re a newbie to L.A., swing by one of the little libraries set up throughout the venue to peruse books about Los Angeles and Pasadena.

 Choose between a single day ticket or weekend pass.
 Or upgrade to VIP status for access to special viewing areas, more shaded seating, picnic tables and couches, designated restrooms, a charging station (for any Instagram and Snapchat needs, of course), and other perks.
 While you can purchase preferred parking, free parking is included with every ticket.